Chapter 2 : A Voyage of Change

 ‘We’re probably almost at that point.
 We’ve seen everything short of a break-in to Azkaban,’ Harry chuckled.

 What Hermione had stated rang true with Harry; it was not as if he had become emotionless with things that he had read about in the Prophet, but he was at a point where at nineteen he had already felt like he had seen it all.
-Now that he considered this thought in more detail, it dawned on him how terrible that actually was.
+Now that he considered this thought in more detail, it dawned on him how terrible that reality actually was.
 After a moment or two of neither of them speaking, Hermione glanced towards Harry who was surprised to see that her eyes were beginning to glisten.

 ‘You’re going to miss her... aren’t you Harry?’ she said quietly, wiping both corners of her eyes after she had spoken.

 Not being able to look away from his friend’s prying stare, Harry knew that she had thought about it at great length – it was what Hermione did in situations such as these.
 Like the countless others she had studied previously, Hermione had read him like a book.
-It had even gotten to a point where Harry was surprised that it had taken her this long to understand his view point on Ginny, but cut her some slack; after all, the atmosphere inside the Burrow during the days leading up to the election had been extremely hectic.
+It had even gotten to a point where Harry was surprised that it had taken her this long to understand his view point on Ginny, but he cut her some slack; after all, the atmosphere inside the Burrow during the days leading up to the election had been extremely hectic.
 Harry opened his mouth to respond to Hermione, but found no words that could explain to her how he was feeling.
-He escaped Hermione’s stare quickly after finding nothing to say; he knew that if he showed a great deal of emotion that it would only make Hermione burst out in to a fit of tears which was something Harry did not want, especially since he was surrounded by Ginny, Ron and the Ministry driver a few rows of seating in front of him.
+He escaped Hermione’s stare quickly after finding nothing to say; he knew that if he showed a great deal of emotion that it would only make Hermione burst out in to a fit of tears which was something that he was not particularly desiring at this moment, especially since he was surrounded by Ginny, Ron and the Ministry driver a few rows of seating in front of him.
 After trying to contain his true feelings on the subject he turned back to Hermione who broke the silence.

 ‘I mean... it doesn’t even seem fair doesn’t it?
 You two haven’t had any sort of time together since the sixth year... and you can hardly count that!’